techtoys/HDMI-Shield/Ra8876_Lite/README.md

 Up to time of writing the following platforms have been tested:

 # New example : Ticket Display System #
-With fully source code (Ra8876_ticketdisplay_part1.ino) and pdf doc in example folder.
+With full source code (Ra8876_ticketdisplay_part1.ino) and pdf doc in example folder.
 ![](http://www.techtoys.com.hk/BoardsKits/HDMIshield/images/broccoli_589.jpg)

 ----------